-Whether you’re staying in the city for a while or just visiting Evora on a day trip, there are certain sights that you simply cannot miss out on.
+Whether you’re staying in the city for a while, doing a road trip in Portugal or just visiting Evora on a day trip, there are certain sights that you simply cannot miss out on.
 From a 2000-year-old temple to a chapel decorated entirely with human skulls and bones, here are the best things to do in Evora!

 Unmissable things to see in Evora

 One of your first stops in the city should be the Roman Temple of Evora.
 It is one of the most important landmarks not just in Evora, but on entire Portuguese territory.
 The site is more than 2000 years old; it was built during the time of Caesar Augustus, sometime in the first century.

 The Roman Temple of Evora is considered a UNESCO World Heritage Site, because of its rich history.
 In the fifth century, the site was almost destroyed by invading Germanics, and it was not fully reconstructed until the 19th century.
 During the 14th century, the Roman Temple of Evora served as a butcher shop, which actually helped prevent further destruction of the grounds.